originalcindy/wax_wisdom/README.md

 ## UX - User Experience

 Colour Scheme
-I chose pinks, purples and greys as I believe they are aesthetically pleasing and would be appealing to the target audience who are prodominantly women.
+I chose pinks, purples and greys as I believe they are aesthetically pleasing and would be appealing to the target audience who are prodominantly women, but not limited to.

 ![alt text](<candle/static/candle/images/Wax wisdom colour swatch.png>)
 Primary Color: #2F323A (charcoal grey)
 Secondary Color: #DEBAC0 (Pink)
 Accent Color: #7757A (Purple)
 Background: #fff (White) This combination ensures clarity, accessibility, and a professional appearance, allowing for easy navigation throughout the site.
 Font
-for the font I have used
+for the font I have used playfair display
-The rest of the body text and interactive elements will use Catamaran for its readability and clean look.
+The rest of the body text and interactive elements will use poppins for its readability and clean look.
 Project Planning

 ## Strategy Plane
 ### Design Inspiration
 The primary objective of Wax Wisdom is to bring together an informative blog about candle creation and a candle workshop.
 By offering an intuitive interface, users can book a candle workshop safely and seamlessly from a trusted company who believe in high quality.

-Your site goals for the Wax Wisdom project will align with the purpose of the site, its intended audience, and the core functionalities you plan to implement.
-Here’s a detailed breakdown of the site goals:
+site goals

 1. Provide Candle-Related Information
 Goal: Establish Wax Wisdom as a trusted source of information about candles and candle-making.